position-pal/kotlin-template/README.md

 # Template for Kotlin jvm projects

-This template is a starting point for a Kotlin JVM project for Postion Pal organition.
+This template is a starting point for a Kotlin JVM project for Position Pal organization.